dragonfax/squares/README.md

 # Squares

-_Any UI is just a collection of overlapping colored squares_
+_Any UI is really just a collection of overlapping colored squares_

 Rewrite of Flutter in Golang.